We know you have camp questions, and we have answers!

 Each counselor is equipped with a walkie-talkie so they can stay in touch with all the other counselors and the main office at all times.
 Each counselor is supplied with a small first-aid kit and is certified in First Aid, CPR, and AED use.

 Typically during summer nature day camp, each counselor works with a group of no more than 10 children similar in age and physical abilities.
 When possible, one or more Teen Volunteers (TVs) are assigned to a group.
-TVs are former campers running in age from 14-18 who volunteer to help counselors.
+TVs are former campers running in age from 14-18 who volunteer to help counselors and share their experiences with the next generation of campers.

 Approximately 75-80 percent of our campers return.
 Many of our campers become Teen Volunteers and even Counselors.
 Parents who were campers at Baltimore Woods as children now send their own children to have the same great nature experience.
 Camp has become a true multigenerational family experience.

 Cancellations for any reason must be made prior to two weeks before your registered session to receive a refund.
-All refunds will be charged a $30 non-refundable deposit.
+All refunds will be charged a $50 non-refundable deposit.
 Within the two weeks prior to your session, refunds will only be given for documented medical or family emergencies.
+Once a session has started or your child arrives at camp, a refund will not be given.
+Missed or unused days during a camp session will not be given a refund.

-Yescamp sessions that are full will show “waitlist only” next to the session or tuition name.
+Yes, camp sessions that are full will show “waitlist only” next to the session or tuition name.
 There is no fee for signing up on the waitlists.
-We will notify families on the waitlist when openings are available in the order which they signed onto the waitlist.
+We will notify families on the waitlist when openings are available.

 We believe that all children should have access to nature and want to do everything in our capabilities to make sure your child has an enjoyable experience at camp.
-Please give us a call at (315) 673-1350 before registering so we can discuss your child’s needs and make plan together to ensure your child has a great week.
+Please give us a call at 315-673-1350 before registering so we can discuss your child’s needs and make a plan together to ensure your child has a great week.
+If you are considering our camp and it is at all possible, please reach out for this discussion prior to camp registration opening so we can plan for the best possible experience.

 Portable toilets will be available at the upper parking lot, the lower parking lot, and the “Miami Beach” area on the north end of the preserve.
 Portable toilets and restrooms will be cleaned and disinfected thoroughly once daily.